open-contracting-extensions/eforms/docs/mapping.md

 - If there is exactly one, add its `/cbc:ID` to the contract's `.awardID`
 - If there is more than one, add each LotResult's `/cbc:ID` to the contract's `.awardIDs`

 For each `efac:ChangeReason`, add or update a corresponding `Amendment` object to the contract's `.amendments` array ensuring its `.id` (string) is set.
 The .id can be any value guaranteed to be unique within the scope of the procedure.
+For example, it can be set to a [version 4 UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier), or it can be assigned sequentially across all notices for this procedure (the first notice sets it to "1", the second to "2", etc.).

 Map the value of this field to the amendment's `.rationaleClassifications.id`.
 Look up the code's label in the [authority table](https://op.europa.eu/en/web/eu-vocabularies/dataset/-/resource?uri=http://publications.europa.eu/resource/dataset/modification-justification) and map it to `.rationaleClassifications.description`, and set `.rationaleClassifications.scheme` to 'modification justification'.